Great Little Trains of Wales

 Ffestiniog Railway locomotive Britomart being hauled by a British Rail lorry promotion by Sealink of the Great Little Trains of Wales during the St Patrick's Day Parade in 1974 in Dublin.

-The Great Little Trains of Wales (Welsh: Trenau Bach Arbennig Cymru) is the name of a joint marketing scheme formed in 1970 to promote some of the narrow gauge railways of Wales and encourage visitors to Wales.
+The Great Little Trains of Wales (Welsh: Trenau Bach Arbennig Cymru) is a joint marketing scheme formed in 1970 to promote some of the narrow gauge railways of Wales and encourage visitors to Wales.
 As well as marketing the railways, the scheme allows visitors to purchase a discount card, allowing reduced rates on all the lines.

 As of 2021, there are twelve railways in the scheme.